BioImage-Archive/ai_training_course/day_1/environment_setup.md

 ## GPU support:

-Due the fast/parallel matrix multiplicative properties of GPUs they have seen a strong co-option into machine learning.
+Due to the fast/parallel matrix multiplicative properties of GPUs they have seen a strong co-option into machine learning.
 Without a GPU availiable most deep learning and nearly all machine learning on images is a fools errand.
 The current industry preference is towards Nvidia's GPUs for DL/ML and as such support for AMD and integrate Intel graphics is limited at best.